Exclusive: Secret Service airing recruitment ad from Hollywood director Michael Bay during Super Bowl

 “As Director, my focus will always be to lean forward to meet the needs of our workforce,” Curran said through the spokesperson.

-News of the ad comes days after Bay — the Hollywood action director behind the “Transformers” movies and “Pearl Harbor” — was seen in White House pool footage shaking hands with Donald Trump as the president boarded Air Force One at Joint Base Andrews last week.
+The ad’s debut comes days after Bay — the Hollywood action director behind the “Transformers” movies and “Pearl Harbor” — was seen in White House pool footage shaking hands with Trump as the president boarded Air Force One at Joint Base Andrews last week.
 Sources familiar with the project say Bay was shooting the recruiting ad on-site.

-According to sources familiar with the ad, it includes images of Secret Service agents as well as former presidents, including possible historic footage of John F. Kennedy and Ronald Reagan.
-There is also expected to be an image of Trump from the day of last year’s assassination attempt against him in Butler, Pennsylvania.
-However, it is not clear what will make the final edit.

 “I came up with the concept for the PSA that America was founded on the idea of freedom,” Bay told CNN in a statement.
 “Throughout our short but powerful history as Americans, we have always stepped forward in time of need.
 This was a spot to honor the true silent heroes who protect the leaders of our democracy.”